codesections-personal/codesections/content/blog/mastodon-elevator-pitch/index.md

 is good for Twitter's bottom line.

 And that's why Twitter isn't—and will never be—as healthy a community as Mastodon is.
-Mastodon's innovations aren't *technologiclaly* that challenging (I mean, a lot of the tech is pretty cool, but it's nothing Twitter couldn't copy if they really wanted to).
+Mastodon's innovations aren't *technologically* that challenging (I mean, a lot of the tech is pretty cool, but it's nothing Twitter couldn't copy if they really wanted to).
 No, the reason that Mastodon has all these advantages is that they *aren't* advantages from Twitter's perspective.
 From Twitter's perspective, anything that makes people